becketalservices/beas-cnx-cloud/docs/AWS/chapter6.md

 HCL has not enabled to configure the protocol to be used for the backend service.

-To patch the mp-proy image, you need docker installed on your management host.
+To patch the mw-proxy image, you need docker installed on your management host.
 [How to edit files within docker containers](https://ligerlearn.com/how-to-edit-files-within-docker-containers/)